Social Connectedness: Friendship and Support Is A Very Big Thing

 Unfortunately, many people in the workplace do not make the effort to utilize this great coping strategy and the busier we have become the easier it is to let our existing friendships go by the way-side.
 So where do we start?

-Beverly’s Hot Tips For Celebrating International Friendship Week:
+Beverly’s Hot Tips On How To Build Resilience and Celebrating International Friendship Week:

 - Smile and say hello to those around you